Fat Protein Efficient Diet: Lose Weight by Eating Well

 Some people on a diet get ketoacidosis or hyperketonemia, which can be fixed by giving them more fluids.
 Most of those who begin the diet can achieve success; some require modification.
 Factors determining a person’s ability to succeed include genetics, age, weight, nutritional status, level of physical activity, and insulin sensitivity.

 An average American consumes around 70% of their daily calories from sugar, while Europeans consume 30–40% and Asians 10–20%.
-This pattern also holds when comparing populations within Europe and between Asia and Europe.
+This pattern also holds when comparing populations within Europe and between Asia and Europe, showing the importance of a balanced diet.
 The human body uses carbohydrates and protein as fuel sources, but our brains prefer glucose, so we must have access to it to function properly.

 Fat Protein Efficient Diet and Weight Loss